jfanggg/aoc-2019/README.md

 ## About

-This repository contains my Advent of Code 2019 code.
+This repository contains my Advent of Code 2019 code in C++11.
 I mainly did this to practice problem solving and become more familiar with C++.

 Solutions here are my own.
-Most problems run in a few seconds, although some take up to 3 minutes.
+Most programs run in a few seconds, although a few take up to 3 minutes.

 ## Advent of Code